-This stage is all about the public-facing part of your campaign, including what your audience will see and when.
-If you’ve combed through the previous section, you should have all the answers you need to guide you through this step.
+Here, you'll focus on the public-facing part of your campaign.
+This is what your audience will see and when.
+If you’ve combed through the previous section, you should have all the answers you need to guide you through.

 5. Choose the channels on which you’ll run your campaign.

-This choice depends on your audience preference, budget, and brand engagement levels, among other factors.
+This choice depends on your audience preference, budget, and brand engagement levels.

 Take a look at the current media channels you use to promote your company.
 Which ones perform the best?
 Which ones allow you to pay for advertisements?
 Which ones have the best engagement?
 Most importantly, where are your customers hanging out?

 Need a few ideas?
-Take a look at the PESO model, which breaks up distribution channels into Paid, Earned, Shared, and Owned.
+Explore the PESOmodel, which divides distribution channels into Paid, Earned, Shared, and Owned.

 6. Set a timeline for your campaign.

-Establishing a deadline for your campaign gives you a much better idea of when, how, and how often you’ll promote it.
+Establishing a campaign deadline gives you a better idea of when, how, and how often you’ll promote it.
 Here's how to do this:

-- Take a look at your marketing assets and chosen promotional marketing channels and work backward from the campaign launch date.
+- Take a look at your marketing assets and chosen promotional marketing channels.
+Then, work backward from the campaign launch date.
 Based on your resources, how often can you afford to post and promote your campaign content?
 With this information, create a promotional calendar for each marketing channel.

-- Decide on a cadence for each channel and map out your scheduled posts, emails, etc. on your calendar.
+- Decide on a cadence for each channel and map your scheduled posts, emails, etc., on your calendar.

-Visually mapping your marketing campaign will help you evenly disperse your campaign promotions and publish equally on each medium.
-It’ll also give you an idea of where your time and energy are going so that you can look back when assessing the effectiveness of your campaign.
+Visually mapping your marketing campaign will help you evenly disperse your campaign promotions.
+You can then publish equally on each medium.

 Converting Customers Through Your Marketing Campaign

-This stage — the conversion stage — is all about how your campaign can lead to a specific result.
+The conversion stage is all about how your campaign can lead to a specific result.